-This infographic explains why there is such a need for a new hospital for Airedale.
-Click here to enlarge the image.
+This infographic below explains why there is such a need for a new hospital for Airedale.

 Since RAAC was first discovered, the Trust has been working with NHS England, other affected RAAC hospitals and structural engineers to ensure the right steps are taken to manage any issues to ensure the safety of our patients, visitors, and staff.
-In order to maintain the current building, an extensive programme of planned maintenance works is underway through the RAAC Programme.
+A thorough monitoring and inspection programme of RAAC planks is ongoing and we have completed 100 per cent of inspections on load-bearing RAAC planks, meaning that every plank has now been inspected at least twice.
+Planks showing signs of damage or deterioration are continuing to be monitored more frequently in line with the structural engineer’s recommendations.
+In order to maintain the current building, a comprehensive programme of planned maintenance works is underway, this includes:

 - Structurally supporting any panels identified by structural engineers as being badly deteriorated or damaged.

-- Putting structural support into wards and other areas to further support the RAAC panels – 500 of the most severely damaged planks are being supported with structural steel, timber or acrow-props.
+- Putting structural supports into wards and other areas to further support the RAAC panels – 500 of the most severely damaged planks are being supported with structural steel, timber or acrow-props.